-During the night of July 15th/16th, 1823, thanks to the carelessness of one of its workers, a fire broke out in the roof of St Paul's Outside the Walls (San Paolo fuori le Mura), which mostly destroyed the ancient basilica.
+During the night of July 15th/16th, 1823, thanks to the carelessness of one of its workers, a fire broke out in the roof of San Paolo fuori le Mura (St Paul Outside the Walls), which mostly destroyed the ancient basilica.

 The rebuilding of St Paul's began immediately, first under the direction of the Roman architect Pasquale Belli (1752-1833) and then under Luigi Poletti (1792-1869), The new basilica was consecrated by Pope Pius IX (r.
 1846-78) on December 10th, 1854.
 However, work on the exterior continued well into the 20th century.